 - gathering any data to help form an opinion on the process

-- speaking to others and gaining their opinion
+- speaking to others and gaining their view

 - mapping the process in more depth

-- understanding what really needs to be improved and what will make a real difference
+- understanding what needs to be improved and what will make a real difference

 When I was asked to look at how we can reduce the cost of hotel accommodation in my department I used the measure stage of the project to interview everyone whether or not they booked accommodation and asked a series of questions regarding the process.
-This gave me some really good data on why the hotels were costing so much and the methods people were using to book the them.
+This gave me some excellent data on why the hotels were costing so much, and the methods people were using to book them.

 The purpose of the analyse phase is to make sense of all of the information and data collected in the previous stage of the process (measure) and to confirm the source of the problem.
 Here are some questions you should be asking yourself during this phase of the project:

 This is the fun part of the project and where you actually start to make the changes necessary to improve the process.
-At this point improvements can be made, tested and implemented.
-During this stage of my hotel project I held a number of brainstorming sessions to identify a range of possible solutions and review existing processes that might help improve the hotel booking system – for example we were using an external provider for our flights but not our hotels.
+At this point, improvements can take place, tested and implemented.
+During this stage of my hotel project, I held a number of brainstorming sessions to identify a range of possible solutions and review existing processes that might help improve the hotel booking system – for example we were using an external provider for our flights but not our hotels.
 The improvement phase is great because it ensures that: